GitGuild/TeleMinx/README.md

 Due to the escrow feature of the ICO, all buyers must technically make their commitment in Ether.
 To make this process easier, conversion functionality will be provided in the ICO portal from at minimum Bitcoin and also USD if possible.

 The ICO is scheduled in sync with the code releases, and upon completing the ICO, the XTM tokens should be spendable.

-### Governance

-The TeleMinx Token Holders will hold ultimate decision power over allocation of funds, including the issuance and destruction of XTM tokens, approving all roles, including Borrowers, and setting lending policies.

-Voting will be done via Ethereum smart contract.
-Though voting mechanics are still to be worked out, the following votes are expected as a minimum functional set.

- + Elect one Person or Corporation to each of the following roles: Administrator, Auditor, Council, Developer, Marketer
- + Vote yes or no on a Borrower application
- + Vote to issue new fixed tranche of XTM
- + Vote to initialize buy back of fixed tranche of XTM

-Each vote will be considered legally binding by the bylaws of the TeleMinx Foundation, and is to be put into action immediately.